panzerdp/dmitripavlutin.com/content/posts/151-react-comp-typescript/index.md

 TypeScript is useful if you're coding middle and bigger size web applications.
 Annotating variables, objects, and functions creates contracts between different parts of your application.

-Typing constrains how a certain variable, object, or function must be used.

 For example, let's say I am the author of a component that displays a formatted date on the screen.

 ```twoslash include format-date-component